New Baby, Same Expectations? How to Set Holiday Boundaries That Reflect Your Family’s Reality

 Navigating conversations about holiday plans and traditions is vulnerable work.

-The hope is always that you get the desired outcome: holiday plans for that meet your family’s changing needs.
+The hope is always that you get the desired outcome: holiday plans that meet your family’s changing needs.
 Whether or not you were able to find a way to uphold the tradition or extended family gathering this year, your efforts are a success.
 How so?